Q&A

 Save & Grade -> will give you immediate feedback on correctness

-Unlimited attempts for full credit: Coding labs
+Unlimited attempts for full credit: Coding labs, As

 If you save but do NOT click Save & Grade, it will grade once assessment closes.

-Sometimes there will be Jupyter notebooks:
+Sometimes there will be Jupyter notebooks (Lecture Notes, Assignments):

 do not change file names